mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 ### What are the intended outcomes?
 >Outcomes are the change your project is intended to realize, as well as significant indicators of progress along the way.
 >Outcomes are separate from Outputs.
-For example, running a basic markdown class is an output, and students learning to write in markdown is an outcome.
+For example, running a basic markdown class is an output, and students learning to write in markdown and incorporating it into their workflows is an outcome.

 - What does success look like for your project?
 - What results will this project achieve?